ConnorDonegan/connordonegan.github.io/_posts/2024-09-02-intro-to-surveil.markdown

 </p>

 <p>
-Looking at the Figure 2, we can see there has been a steep decline in CRC incidence among those of screening-age (50-75+) over the past two decades (because screening colonoscopy can prevent CRC by removing potentially pre-cancerous polyps).
+Looking at the figure above, we can see there has been a steep decline in CRC incidence among those of screening-age (50-75+) over the past two decades (because screening colonoscopy can prevent CRC by removing potentially pre-cancerous polyps).
 </p>

 <p>